 --

-You can download a copy of the full report, Inclusive Recruitment Practices here.
+You can download a copy of the full report, Inclusive Recruitment Practices here where you can also access the recent webinar recording and deck.